ogobrecht/console/docs/package-console.md

 with the pipelined function `console.view_cache` or `console.view_last([numRows])` during development.
 By clearing the cache you can avoid spoiling your CONSOLE_LOGS table with entries you do not need anymore.

-DO NOT USE THIS PROCEDURE IN YOUR BUSINESS LOGIC.
-IT IS INTENDED ONLY FOR MANAGING LOGGING MODES OF SESSIONS.

 SIGNATURE